 Restructuring costs include expenditures relating to employee severances and other early retirement allowances.
-These costs are a result of changes to the System and its related governance under the direct oversight of the appointed Ministry Supervisor.
 The activities were implemented to improve the System's operating and service plans and achievement towards a balanced budget strategy.

 17 Comparative information

 Certain comparative information has been reclassified to conform to the financial statement presentation adopted in the current year.